 Figure 9.
 Search Where Interface

+Where Toggle

+Location

+Nearby

+Custom

 Figure 10 below shows the calendar interface that appears when a user interacts with the "Check out" field (arrow 1).
 The calendar displays the months of May and June 2025 (arrow 2), with potential check-in dates highlighted.
 Users can select their desired check-out date.
 Options for selecting exact dates or pre-defined durations (like ±1 day, ±2 days, etc.) are available at the bottom (arrow 4), along with a "Clear dates" option.